DavidKocman36/IRCPhone/README.md

 cmake --build . --parallel 9

 Later on it is HIGHLY reccomneded, even mandatory, to add an include path to g++ build.
-It is in the makefile but if you are not using mine, this tip might be helpful.
+It is in Makefile but if you are not using mine, this tip might be helpful.

 install liblinphone10 if the file is not found!

 mkdir if start core throws an exception!

-Have to be started with root privileges!

 sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/identity_grammar /usr/share/belr/grammars/
 sudo cp linphone-sdk/build/linphone-sdk/desktop/share/belr/grammars/cpim_grammar /usr/share/belr/grammars/